 Step 1: Check Your Opening and Beginning Balances

 Go through the opening and beginning balances for both QuickBooks and bank accounts.
-You need to make sure QuickBooks previous reconciliation report error is not creating a discrepancy in your current report.
-You need to make sure that the beginning balance for both QB and bank are the same.
+You need to make sure QuickBooks previous reconciliation report error is not creating a discrepancy issue in your current report.
+Additionally, make sure that the beginning balance for both the QuickBooks and the bank are the same.

 Step 2: Figure Out Changed, Deleted or Added Transactions

 You need to run multiple reports to find out about the changed, deleted, or added transactions.
-These solutions help you single out the transactions causing QuickBooks reconciliation discrepancy.
+These solutions help you sort out the transactions causing the QuickBooks reconciliation discrepancy.
 These are the steps you need to follow:-

 Reconciliation Discrepancy Report

 This report helps you determine which transactions have changed since your last reconciliation.
-The sequence is as per the date when the transactions were made.
+The transactions in this report are sorted by statement dates, which are the dates when these transactions were made.
 These are the steps you need to follow to run a Reconciliation discrepancy report:-